ozyurtf/min-stretch/setup_robot.md

 1. Turn on the robot and set charger to 12V supply mode
    <img src="images/stretch_power_supply.png" alt="Stretch power supply" width="300"/>

-2. SSH into robot via Tailscale
+2. SSH into robot via local or Tailscale IP
 3. **Remove phone clamp** (if attached) with an allen key
 4. Run `stretch_robot_home.py` in terminal for joint calibration
     - **ALWAYS** repeat Step 3 before running this